Define Key Terms, Data Elements, Codes, and Code Systems

 Measure developers must precisely define terms used in the numerator or denominator statement, or in allowable denominator exclusions, numerator exclusions, and denominator exceptions.
 The measure developer should include enough detailed information in the denominator, numerator, denominator exclusions, numerator exclusions, and denominator exceptions so that each person collecting data for the measure will interpret specifications in the same way.

 If the measure developer is allowing multiple data collection methods, they should produce detailed specifications for each method.
 Measure developers construct some measures by using precisely defined components or discrete pieces of data, often called data elements.
 Technical specifications include the “how” and “where” to collect the required data elements.
 The measure developer should fully specify measures, including all applicable definitions and codes.
+For more information see the Specify the Code section.
 Precise specifications are essential for successful implementation.

 - Up-to-date vaccination status requires a clear definition of which type of vaccinations need assessment along with the definition of “up-to-date.”

 Patient medical record data from electronic health records (EHRs) and other clinical systems (for example, electronic clinical quality measures [eCQMs]) or measures specified for use in an EHR and other electronic clinical systems) consist of patient-level information coded in such a way for extraction in a format for measure calculation.
 Information entered in an EHR and other electronic clinical systems, but not coded in a structured field, may require special processing by measure implementers.